livewire/livewire/docs/installation.md

 </html>
 ```

 When Livewire detects the `@livewireScriptConfig` directive, it will refrain from injecting the Livewire and Alpine scripts.
 If you are using the `@livewireScripts` directive to manually load Livewire, be sure to remove it.
+Make sure to add the `@livewireStyles` directive if it is not already present.

 The final step is importing Alpine and Livewire in our `app.js` file, allowing us to register any custom resources, and ultimately starting Livewire and Alpine: